29 May 2020

 - The EBA’s expectations for improved creditworthiness assessments apply to all banks offering loans to consumers, SMEs and corporates and to other creditors offering loans to consumers.

 - The EBA strikes a balance between the needs for banks to focus on core operations today whilst strengthening future lending, by introducing transitional arrangements for renegotiated loans to June 2022.

-The European Banking Authority (EBA) launched today a consultation on its draft Guidelines on loan origination and monitoring.
-Learning from the elevated levels of non-performing exposures (NPEs) across the EU in recent years, the draft guidelines aim to ensure that institutions have robust and prudent standards for credit risk taking, management and monitoring, and that newly originated loans are of high credit quality.
-The draft Guidelines also aim to ensure that the institutions’ practices are aligned with consumer protection rules and AML requirements.
-The consultation runs until 30 September 2019.
+The European Banking Authority (EBA) published today its Guidelines on loan origination and monitoring that expect institutions to develop robust and prudent standards to ensure newly originated loans are assessed properly.
+The Guidelines also aim to ensure that the institutions’ practices are aligned with consumer protection rules and respect fair treatment of consumers.

-The EBA has developed these Guidelines building on the existing national experiences, addressing shortcomings in the institutions’ credit granting policies and practices highlighted by the recent financial crisis.
-At the same time, these Guidelines reflect recent supervisory priorities and policy developments related to credit granting.
-Particularly, they account for the need to consider in credit granting environmental, social and governance factors, anti-money laundering and counter-terrorist financing, as well as technology-based innovation.
+The EBA has developed these Guidelines building on the existing national experiences, addressing shortcomings in institutions’ credit granting policies and practices highlighted by past experiences.
+At the same time, these Guidelines reflect recent supervisory priorities and policy developments related to credit granting, including environmental, social and governance factors, anti-money laundering and countering terrorist financing, and technology-based innovation.

 Legal basis and background

-The draft Guidelines are envisaged to replace the existing EBA Guidelines on creditworthiness assessments under the MCD (EBA/GL/2015/11), which the EBA issued in June 2015, and which will be repealed with the effect from the date of application on the Guidelines on loan origination and monitoring.
+The Guidelines will replace the existing EBA Guidelines on creditworthiness assessments under the MCD (EBA/GL/2015/11), which the EBA issued in June 2015, and which will be repealed with the effect from the date of application on the Guidelines on loan origination and monitoring.